Skip to Main Content

 Costa del Este and the Case for Spanish Food in Panama City

 Spanish food, taken seriously, is one of the more ingredient-driven traditions in European cooking.
 The canon runs from Iberian charcuterie cured over months to Atlantic seafood handled with minimal intervention, olive oil pressed from specific grove varieties, and bread given the kind of attention that makes it a course rather than an afterthought.
-Kitchens like Aponiente in El Puerto de Santa María have pushed that sourcing obsession into a different register entirely, but the same underlying logic, that Spanish cooking rewards provenance as much as technique, holds at the upscale casual tier too.
+Kitchens like Aponiente in El Puerto de Santa María have pushed that sourcing obsession into a different register entirely, but the same underlying logic, that Spanish cooking rewards provenance as much as technique, holds at this tier too.
 At Atope, that logic shapes what lands on the table.

 Sourcing in a Transit City